 In Project.co V2 a group is a collection of people with a common interest such as a company, team or department.

-A few common ways to use groups are:
+A few common ways to use groups:

 A project team - This could be useful for a group of people who will work on a number of projects together and want to track projects, tasks and time for this broader project e.g party planners.

 This can be helpful to understand what team, department or client has which projects or tasks ongoing.
 Or how much time a group has spent on a particular project or task.
 Or how much money a client owes or has spent with you.

 A few examples of things you can achieve with grouping: